giampierosalvi/TeflonNorwegianDataset/README.md

 ```
 pip install openpyxl pandas playsound
 ```
-Download the annotations zip file and unzip it and fix some filenames:
+Download the annotations zip files and unzip it and fix some filenames:
 ```
 unzip 2023-03-02.zip
 unzip All\ words.zip